tomhrr/cosh/doc/all.md

         3: 3
     )

-In 'immediate' mode, each generator object that remains on the stack after command execution is finished will be replaced with the result of calling `take-all` on that object before the stack is printed:
+By default, each generator object that remains on the stack after command execution is finished will be iterated such that its results are displayed:

     $ gen;
     v[gen(